YerkoDeZutter/workshop/README.md

-# place circle somewhere random on screen
+# get full circle on screen at all time's